Trivernis/paper-superutils/README.md

 # Superutils

-Untility commands for papermc relying on essentials.
+Utility commands for papermc relying on essentials.